 Scouting is a place where young people can come together for fun in a safe environment.
 We take this seriously!
 The Boy Scouts of America and the State of Pennsylvania have strict requirements when working with youth.
 Background clearances required by Pennsylvania law are good for five years.

-An updated Youth Safety Fact Sheet can be found by clicking the link below.
+An updated Youth Safety Fact Sheet can be found here.

 Here are three things you need to know about the launch of the new YPT2: